focusnetworks/slush-focusnetworks/README.md

 OTHER DEALINGS IN THE SOFTWARE.

 =======
-# focusnetworks-slush-html
+# slush-focusnetworks
-A slush generator to scaffold static webpage project
+A slush generator to scaffold webpage projects Focusnetworks